QinqinAndMacaulayCat/copula-model-project/report.md

         """

         return: np.array, the h function or
-        partial derivative F(u|v) of Clayton copula
+        partial derivative f(u|v) of clayton copula
-        since h function is basically a kind of conditional CDF, it should be between 0 and 1.
+        since h function is basically a kind of conditional cdf, it should be between 0 and 1.

         """